Director

 Research Assistant, Master's Student

 Ruby is a Master's student in the Department of Politics at Acadia University.
 Her thesis work focuses on the role of informal networks of mothers as a policy response to the 2022 infant formula shortage in the United States and Canada.
+She started at the Lab as a co-op student in 2022.

-Past Students
+Past students

 Kyle Chappus